What Is Synthetic Full Backup: Facts Every Sysadmin Should Know

 The synthetic approach to creating backups has a set of advantages.
 These are:

-- Synthetic backups reduce the load on the source server, because synthetic backups are created in the backup repository, but not in the source server;
+- Synthetic backups reduce the load on the source server because synthetic backups are created in the backup repository rather than by using the source server.

 - Synthetic backups reduce the load on the network, as the amount of data transferred from the source server to the backup repository is significantly decreased.
 Copying fewer data requires less time to copy this data and can be used to improve the RPO.

 - Machines and individual items can be easily and quickly restored anytime you need.
 Short time to restore data improves the RTO.

-Full Synthetic Data Storage with NAKIVO Backup & Replication
+Full Synthetic Backup Data Storage with NAKIVO Backup & Replication

-Therefore, there is no need to create periodic full backups, as the data in the backup repository is stored using the so-called “full synthetic mode”, which eliminates the need for backup transformation.
+Therefore, creating periodic full backups is unnecessary, as the data in the backup repository is stored using the so-called “full synthetic mode”, which eliminates the need for backup transformation.

-The full synthetic mode gives NAKIVO Backup & Replication advantage over the products applying the traditional backup approach, because:
+The full synthetic mode gives NAKIVO Backup & Replication an advantage over the products applying the traditional backup approach because:

 - All data blocks are stored only once, are unique, and can be referred to by multiple recovery points.

-- Synthetic backups are substantially faster, as you don’t need to run the backup, and each recovery point “memorizes” data blocks that should be used for an entire machine restoration.
+- Synthetic backups are substantially faster, as you don’t need to run a full backup, and each recovery point “memorizes” data blocks that should be used for an entire machine restoration.

 - Synthetic backups are much safer in comparison with traditional backups.
-If you lose a data block or an increment in a chain, NAKIVO Backup & Replication will provide you with all recoverable increments.
+If you lose a data block or an increment in a chain, the NAKIVO solution will provide you with recoverable increments.

 - As each recovery point already “knows” which data blocks should be used for VM recovery, the recovery process will run much faster.

-The synthetic backup is a good alternative to backing up your VM data using the traditional backup types.
-It facilitates and speeds up VM backup and recovery, improves RPO and RTO, unloads your infrastructure resources and network, and saves you a lot of time and money.
+The synthetic backup is a good alternative to backing up your VM data using the traditional backup approaches.
+It facilitates and speeds up VM backup and recovery, improves RPO and RTO, unloads your infrastructure resources and network, and saves you time and money.